 Success is achieved by choosing a generic strategy and following it.
-Below average performance is associated with failure to achieve any of these generic strategies.
+Below-average performance is associated with failure to achieve any of these generic strategies.
 The result is no competitive advantage, a stuck-in-the-middle position that results in lower performance.

-Firms need to understand the generic basis of their success and resist temptations to blur their strategies by making inconsistent moves.
+Firms need to understand the genetic basis of their success and resist temptations to blur their strategies by making inconsistent moves.
 No frills cost leader should be wary of the pitfalls of moving to a higher cost base.
 A focus strategy involves limiting sales volume (since the target market is limited).

-Once domination of a particular target segment has been achieved by the company that has adopted the focus strategy, there may be temptation to move into other segments in order to achieve growth with the same competitive advantage.
+Once domination of a particular target segment has been achieved by the company that has adopted the focus strategy, there may be a temptation to move into other segments in order to achieve growth with the same competitive advantage.
 This can be a mistake if the new segments do not value the firm’s competitive advantage in the same way.

 Sources of Competitive Strategy